Skip to main content

 3. Body, joint, and leg pain

 Pain involving the joints, arms, and legs is possible with Xolair.
-In some cases, this may also resolve within a few days after administering a dose.
+In some cases, this may resolve within a few days after administering a dose.

 4. Fatigue